fanghenshaometeor/ood-kpca-extension/README.md

 - Run the `run_detection.sh` to obtain the detection results where only the KPCA-based reconstruction error serves as the detection score.
 - Run the `run_detection_fusion.sh` to obtain the detection results where the KPCA-based reconstruction error is fused with other detection scores (MSP, Energy, ReAct, BATS).

+##

+If u have problems about the code or paper, u could contact me (fanghenshao@sjtu.edu.cn) or raise issues here.

+If the code benefits ur researches, welcome to fork and star ⭐ this repo! :)

 ---
-[1] K. Fang, Q. Tao, K. Lv, M. He, X. Huang, and J. YANG.
-Kernel pca for out-of-distribution detection.
+[1] K. Fang, Q. Tao, K. Lv, M. He, X. Huang, and J. Yang.
+Kernel PCA for Out-of-Distribution Detection.
 NeurIPS 2024.